Top 20 Least & Most Landlord-Friendly States

 10. Indiana

-Top 10 Least Landlord Friendly States in 2025
+Top 10 Least Landlord-Friendly States

 1. New York

 The eviction process in the state is lengthy and complex.
 The law requires landlords to give a 14-day notice for unpaid rent, and the overall eviction process can stretch from three months to a year.
+And, in April 2024, evicting a tenant is a no-go unless you have a solid, approved reason (“Good Cause”).

 2. California

 Moreover, evicting a tenant in California comes with many rules and regulations.
 The state bans “self-help” and retaliatory evictions.
 It also prohibits landlords from evicting tenants based on nuisance complaints tied to law enforcement or alleged crimes.
+Tenant headaches are one reason many rental property owners are opting to 1031 exchange from California to another state with more landlord-friendly laws.

 On top of all that, being a landlord means you can’t slack on safety.
 The state insists on professional inspections for buildings with multiple units, especially if balconies or other risky structures are involved.
-And you can’t use poor credit history to excuse not to rent in California.
+And you can’t use poor credit history as an excuse not to rent in California.
 You must offer alternatives to rental applicants, especially when dealing with rent-subsidized housing.

 3. Hawaii

-In Hawaii, landlords must keep properties in tip-top shape and fix issues swiftly—usually within a tight 15-day window—or risk tenants fixing things themselves and deducting the cost from the rent.
+In Hawaii, landlords must keep properties in tip-top shape and fix issues swiftly (usually within a tight 15-day window) or risk tenants fixing things themselves and deducting the cost from the rent.

 Security deposits cannot exceed one month’s rent minus pet fees.
 Once the tenant moves out, you have just 14 days to return the deposit.